StephanKrauss/async_demo/README.md

 * [`noConflict`](#noConflict)
 * [`timeout`](#timeout)

-## Collections
+## Abschnitt zur Nutzung von Kollektionen

-Collection methods can iterate over Arrays, Objects, Maps, Sets, and any object that implements the ES2015 iterator protocol.
+Collection Methoden können Arrays, Objects, Maps, Sets, und jedes objekt welches den Standard ES2015 befolgt bearbeiten.

 <a name="forEach"></a>
 <a name="each"></a>

-### each(coll, iteratee, [callback])
+### Funktion *each(coll, iteratee, [callback])*

 Applies the function `iteratee` to each item in `coll`, in parallel.
 The `iteratee` is called with an item from the list, and a callback for when it